 June 18, 2020

-Amidst an unprecedented increase in the use of remote medical services, twenty of the nation’s leading healthcare voices today announced the formation of a Taskforce on Telehealth Policy aimed at developing long-term recommendations.
+Amidst an unprecedented increase in the use of remote medical services, twenty-one of the nation’s leading healthcare voices today announced the formation of a Taskforce on Telehealth Policy aimed at developing long-term recommendations.
 The taskforce will be convened by the National Committee for Quality Assurance, Alliance for Connected Care, and the American Telemedicine Association (ATA).

 The group – representing a broad spectrum of plans, providers, consumer advocates and health quality experts from the public, private and non-profit sectors – will develop consensus recommendations for policymakers on how to maximize the benefits of telehealth services while maintaining high standards for patient safety and program integrity.
 Other priorities to be addressed include the integration of remote care into the healthcare ecosystem and ensuring the quality, accessibility, and efficacy of telehealth.

 The need for a comprehensive review of telehealth policy is highlighted by some remarkable data collected since March.
 Every element of healthcare has been affected by the major increases in telehealth and remote patient care.
 Many patients and providers have experienced the capabilities of telehealth for the first time and are interested in continuing to use it.
 Traditional (fee-for-service) Medicare has seen the number of remote visits increase from roughly 12,000 per week to over a million per week, according to recent comments from Centers for Medicare & Medicaid Services (CMS) Administrator Seema Verma.